 When the contractor retains rights to license or otherwise transfer technology arising under a Work for Others Agreement, the contractor may agree to flow down to its licensees or transferees indemnification of the sponsor from product liability.
-If used, this paragraph would normally be in addition to the preferred option or options 1-6, but could be used alone in appropriate circumstances.
+If used, this paragraph would normally be in addition to the preferred option or Options 1-6, but could be used alone in appropriate circumstances.

-If the results of the research covered by the Work for Others Agreement are protected in any way for the purpose of commercialization (such as through patents, copyrights, or through generated information declared Proprietary Information under the provisions of the Rights in Technical Data Article of the Agreement), or if there is a specific, identifiable facility technology being transferred, there must be a provision that indemnifies the contractor and the government for all costs related to personal injury and property damage that may result from the sponsor's commercialization and utilization of a product, process, or service.
+If the results of the research covered by the Work for Others Agreement are protected in any way for the purpose of commercialization (such as through patents, copyrights, or through generated information declared proprietary information under the provisions of the "Rights in Technical Data" article of the agreement), or if there is a specific, identifiable facility technology being transferred, there must be a provision that indemnifies the contractor and the Government for all costs related to personal injury and property damage that may result from the sponsor's commercialization and use of a product, process, or service.
 The protection should usually take the form of one or more of the above Work for Others provisions on product liability, as appropriate.

 Special situations may provide for the deletion of the language of the above product liability provision from the Work for Others Agreement or may justify the use of some other provision in its place.
-A product liability provision may not be required in certain Work For Other agreements involving the following situations.
+A product liability provision may not be required in certain Work For Others Agreements involving the following situations.

-(a) It is determined that the results will be a product, process, or service unlikely to be commercialized (e.g., activity is limited to technical assistance).
-Circumstances must be such that they justify the exclusion of the product liability indemnity provision from the agreement.
-Such determinations will be made on a case-by-case basis and will be supported by facts indicating there is little or no potential risk of liability to the government or the contractor.
-The authority to make these determinations shall reside with the employee of the contractor responsible for supervising the facility.

-- (b) The results are to be placed totally in the public domain (i.e., no intellectual property protection for any of the results) and accompanied by a DOE-approved disclaimer. - (c) The contractor has agreed to accept the risk for product liability without indemnification by the government (Option 2 below).
-In order for this acceptance to be effective, the acceptance must be in writing and signed by an authorized official of the contractor.
+- 1. It is determined that the results will be a product, process, or service unlikely to be commercialized (e.g., activity is limited to technical assistance).
+Circumstances must be such that they justify the exclusion of the product liability indemnity provision from the Agreement.
+Such determinations will be made on a case-by-case basis and will be supported by facts indicating there is little or no potential risk of liability to the Government or the contractor.
+The authority to make these determinations resides with the employee of the contractor responsible for supervising the facility. - 2.
+The results are to be placed totally in the public domain (i.e., no intellectual property protection for any of the results) and accompanied by a DOE-approved disclaimer. - 3.
+The contractor has agreed to accept the risk for product liability without indemnification by the Government.
+For this acceptance to be effective, the acceptance must be in writing and signed by an authorized official of the contractor.
 This acceptance should be reviewed for legal sufficiency to ensure that it does not directly or indirectly require indemnification by the Government, should liability be found.

-In the event any of paragraphs (a) and (b), above, apply, the [Reserved] language shall be put in the Work for Others Agreement for the Product Liability provision.
+In the event any of paragraphs 1 and 2, above, apply, the [Reserved] language must be put in the Work for Others Agreement for the product liability provision.

-Article XII.
+ARTICLE XII.
 INTELLECTUAL PROPERTY INDEMNITY - LIMITED